decentralized-identity/sidetree/docs/protocol.md

 ## Sidetree Operation Batching
-The Sidetree protocol increases operation throughput by batching multiple operations together then anchoring a reference to this batch on the blockchain.
+The Sidetree protocol increases operation throughput by batching multiple operations together then anchoring a reference to this operation batch on the blockchain.
-For every batch of Sidetree operations created, there are two files that are created and stored in the CAS layer:
+For every batch of Sidetree operations created, there are three files that are created and stored in the CAS layer:

 1. Batch file - The file containing the actual change data of all the operations batched together.
+1. Map file - This file contain references to one or more _batch files_.
+Currently this map file only reference one batch file, but this design allows for operation data to be seperated in multiple batch files for optimized on-demand reslution.
-2. Anchor file - The hash of the _anchor file_ is written to the blockchain as a Sidetree transaction, hence the name _'anchor'_.
+1. Anchor file - The hash of the _anchor file_ is written to the blockchain as a Sidetree transaction, hence the name _'anchor'_.
 This file contains the following:

-    1. Metadata about the associated Sidetree operations, including a content addressable hash of the operation _batch file_.
+    1. Hash of the _map file_.
-    2. Array of DID suffixes (the unique portion of the DID string that differentiates one DID from another) for all DIDs that are declared to have operations within the associated _batch file_.
+    1. Array of DID suffixes (the unique portion of the DID string that differentiates one DID from another) for all DIDs that are declared to have operations within the associated _batch file_.

 ### Batch File Schema
 The _batch file_ is a ZIP compressed JSON document of the following schema: